shawenyao/jekyll-now/_posts/2020-10-11-Pricing-Uniswap-Liquidity-Pools.md

 which indicates that asset $A$ has appreciated against asset $B$, as a result of having fulfilled the demand for asset $A$ and the subsequent "scarcity" of it in the pool.
 This setup has a few desirable properties to it.
 To name a few:
 * if there's no trade, the price level stays at its initial value
-* a smaller trade is expected to be fullfiled at the market price with little price impact
+* a smaller trade is expected to be fullfiled at the market price without moving it by much
 * a larger trade will move the price substantially along the hyperbolic curve, deterioating the price level
 * a very large trade (i.e., close to the remaining balance in the pool) will lead to price impact so prohibitively substantial that it is close to impossible to deplete the inventory.